alfredpcleung/edunexus2-backend/docs/backend-overview.md

 - Only authenticated users can create, update, or delete projects, contacts, and services.
 - Only the resource owner or an admin can update/delete resources.
 - Error responses use standard HTTP status codes and JSON error messages.
-- Set isAdmin manually in the database for initial admin users.
+- Set isAdmin manually in the database for initial admin users if needed.

 ---